ansonuser/ansonwang/content/post/from_retrieval_to_generation.md

-# From Retrieval to Generation: The Technical Evolution and Reflection of Semantic Search
+## From Retrieval to Generation
 ---

-## Introduction: Rethinking Human Needs Behind the Search Box
+### Introduction: Rethinking Human Needs Behind the Search Box

 When we type into the search box, we no longer simply look for keywords.
 We expect systems to understand our intent, context, and goals.
 This shift—from "find" to "synthesize"—marks the starting point of integrating semantic search with generative models.